 Naked Prosthetics, a winner of our recent Tough Resin competition creates 3D printed finger prosthetics for amputees.
 Colin Macduff, the company’s founder, started working on finger prototypes after the amputation of his own finger.
 Fabricating the first device out of spare mountain bike parts in his garage, he applied for a patent and started the company in 2012.

 Today, Naked Prosthetics is working with clinics, independent prosthetists, physicians, and surgeons to create custom prosthetics that are simple, elegant, and functional.
-Each biomechanical prosthetic finger (BPF) is completely customized, prototyped on the Formlabs Form 1+ desktop 3D printer.
-With the Form 1+, they are able to make on-the-fly design changes and experiment with new models on a daily basis.
+Each biomechanical prosthetic finger (BPF) is completely customized, prototyped on Formlabs 3D printers.
+With SLA desktop 3D printing, they are able to make on-the-fly design changes and experiment with new models on a daily basis.
 Naked Prosthetics has completely integrated the printer into their design process, making molds and testing the functional feasibility of new and existing products.

 A Naked Prosthetics mold printed in Formlabs Tough Resin